cgerson/cgerson.github.io/_posts/2015-08-24-Citibike-Feed.md

 Some facts about me:

- * I am subletting in Brooklyn for the summer
+ * I'm subletting in Brooklyn for the summer
  * I work all day in the Flatiron District
  * I love biking
  * Riding the subway irritates me

- * Ergo, I'm thinking about becoming a member of the bikeshare program
+Ergo, I might be a perfect candidate for the Citibike bike share program.

-In sum, maybe Citibike membership is an option.
+Yes, Citibike membership is an option.
 But I didn't want to commit until I had <b>proof that a bike would be available to me at the specific times I would need one</b>.

 So, I wrote a simple script to read Citibike's <a href = "https://www.citibikenyc.com/stations/json" target="_blank">system feed data</a> to understand the bike availability at specified stations.
 It will store selected data into a dictionary, then write the selected data into a csv file called "citibikedata.csv".